alex-konshin/f007th-rpi/README.md

 ##### Raspberry Pi
 There are 2 executables on this platform:
-- **f007th-rpi_send** is more advanced program that sends received and decoded data to a remote InfluxDB or REST server.
+- **f007th-rpi_send** sends received and decoded data to a remote InfluxDB or REST server.
 This executable requires pigpio library to be installed and should be run as root (via sudo).
 - **f007th-send** is the same as above but uses [gpio-ts driver](https://github.com/alex-konshin/gpio-ts).
 This executable does not require root privileges but [gpio-ts module](https://github.com/alex-konshin/gpio-ts) must be already loaded.

 ##### Banana Pi M3, ODROID C2, MinnowBoard.